 M.Arch | B.Arch Studies UNSW

-B.Industrial Design UCAN
+B.Industrial Design UC

 Kristian has a layered design experience in both Industrial Design and Architecture.
 Initially starting his career as an Industrial Designer in Europe Kristian found himself gravitating towards Architecture and moved back to Australia to study and work.